martinberlin/cale-idf/README.md

 5. Make all the above work together

 And after this steps we could finally have a CALE-IDF version that could be compiled on this new framework.
 The good news is that if it works stable then it will also work on the ESP32-S2 that has only one LX7 Core but is as fast as the ESP32 consuming almost half.
+Please [register in CALE.es](https://cale.es/register) to receive our weekly news and get aware when the ESP-IDF version is ready to be tested.

 ### Submodules